saiminh/CWN-netlifycms-eleventy/src/_content/recipes/sweet-beet-and-rose-porridge.md

   - vegetarian
   - oats
 ---
 Somehow I never get sick of porridge, but I do change it up from season to season.
 Here’s an earthy autumnal flavour profile sweetened with coconut, maple syrup and rosewater that will get your cooler days off to a cosy, grounded start.
+That said, it’s just as enjoyable in spring as well.